Daylight is a NHS funded digital treatment for anxiety

 Help at any time, day or night

-Meaningful behaviour change
+Meaningful behavior change

 1. McManus S, Bebbington P, Jenkins R, Brugha T. (eds.)
 (2016) Mental Health and Wellbeing in England: Adult Psychiatric Morbidity Survey 2014.
 Leeds: NHS Digital.